-We can lay down our burden and let the world carry on without us.
+When we lay down our burden, the world will carry on without us.

 We live in the midst of the infinite field of space and time.

-It boggles the mind.
-It does not make sense,
+It boggles the mind and does not make sense,

-We cannot grasp it.
-We certainly need not believe in it.
+We cannot grasp it and certainly do not need to believe in it.

 If this greater 'context' from which these seasons of life arose is true,

-we need to recognize what time and place is appropriate to us and all the things,
+let us recognize what time and place is appropriate to us

-we need to do and perform our duties as best we can.
+and let us perform our duties as best we can.

-Even if we do not share that vision of life,
+Even if we do not share a name for that vision,

 Whether we believe it or not: